brian3johnson/pywin32/docs/source/com/adsi.rst

 Microsoft's ADSI allows one to manage exchange w/out having to resort to the lower-level APIs.
 Python has no trouble accessing Microsoft's ADSI to help simplify user management.

+*Have a great time with programming with python!*

 Further Info
 ============